 Life at Brown Environmental Leadership Lab: Costa Rica

-A large amount of our time will be spent outdoors in this program.
-We have some spectacular places at our fingertips and our goal is to get to know them both through formal study and also by spending time listening, observing, and relaxing in them during down time.
+Get ready to learn outside!
+We have some spectacular places at our fingertips and our goal is to get to know them through formal study, and also by simply spending time listening, observing, and relaxing outdoors.

 You can expect a moderate level of physical activity every day, and should be ready to get your hands dirty.
-We will be walking a lot on hilly terrain, and occasionally in rainy and muddy conditions.
+We will be walking a lot on hilly terrain, and in rainy, muddy and buggy conditions.

-We stay in several locations throughout the course, which enables us to see nearly all of the major habitat-types that can be found in Costa Rica.
-All sites have electricity, running water, reliable communication systems, and are located within one hour of emergency medical services.
+Both sites have electricity, wifi, running water, reliable communication systems, and are located within one hour of emergency medical services.

 Program staff live on-site and are available to students 24 hours a day to provide support and supervision.
 Most staff are bilingual and have extensive experience living in and travelling around Costa Rica.